Blog

 Ventilation subsystem hardware represents the dominant cost contribution factor within total system engineering investment structure.

-System price evolution is influenced by semiconductor supply chain variability, automation penetration rate increase, and industrial
+System price evolution is influenced by semiconductor supply chain variability, automation penetration rate increase, and industrial production scaling effects.

 The following dataset represents average system cost per 1000 m² poultry housing unit.